sergiovegasalonso/ncurses-dsa/README.md

 ## pending tasks

 1. refactor all code, comments and check if functions are pure
-2. think naming standar for library elements
+2. think naming standard for library elements